Mukhtar

-The muhtar (مختار; μουχτάρης) was a civilian administrator, a type of lesser mayor, in villages and neighbourhoods in the Ottoman Empire.
-It was adopted into the local administration of Turkey as a village or neighbourhood mayor.
-It also exists as a honorific for clan elders in Gaza.
+The mukhtar (مختار; muhtar; μουχτάρης) was a civilian administrator, a type of lesser mayor, in villages and neighbourhoods in the Ottoman Empire.
+The office was retained in the local administration of the Republic of Turkey as a village or neighbourhood mayor.
+It also exists in modern Lebanon as an elected local official, and in Gaza as a honorific for clan elders.

 Ottoman Empire

+The Vilayet Law (1864) saw a general reorganization, with the hierarchy vilayet—sanjak—kaza—nahiye, the vilayet administrated by the Vali under whose authority was the mutasarrif of the sanjak appointed by the Sultan, the kaymakam of the kaza appointed by the Interior Ministry, the mudür of the nahiye, the muhtar of the village.

 In 1914 the muhtar, as a civilian administrator of a village or neighbourhood (mahala), mobilized people to World War I, as per new conscription regulations.
 This made the muhtar representing state authority at the lowest level.
 Recruitment offices conducted procedures at district level while the muhtar gathered the men and provided demographic data.

 Contemporary usage

 Turkey

 A muhtar is the elected village head in villages of Turkey and in villages of the Turkish occupied part of the Republic of Cyprus.
 In cities, likewise, each neighbourhood has a muhtar but with a slightly different status.
 Muhtars and their village councils (Azalar or İhtiyar heyeti) are elected during local elections for five years.
 However, political parties are not permitted to nominate candidates for these posts.

 In each village, the muhtar is the highest elected authority of the village as there is no mayor in a village.
 According to the Village Law, tasks of the muhtars are in two groups: compulsory tasks are about public health, primary school education, security and notification of public announcements, etc. Noncompulsory tasks depend on the demands of village residents.

 In each town there are several neighbourhoods.
 In medium-sized cities, there may be tens of neighbourhoods, and in big cities the number may exceed well over a hundred.
 Each has a muhtar.
 Urban muhtars have fewer tasks than rural muhtars, ranging from registering the residents of the quarter, to providing official copies of birth certificates and identification cards.